 Tech Trends is a tool that identifies trends around the deployment of innovative technologies across the water sector, including wastewater, stormwater, drinking water, desalination, and water reuse facilities.
 The underlying 2020 survey is live, and we want to hear from you about your plans in order to get your insight into the future of water innovation!
 As survey information is collected, the tool below will be periodically updated throughout the year.
 This survey is for utilities only.
+Due to the pandemic, the survey will be open through December 31, 2021.

 Since 2017, over 100 respondents completed the survey, representing many of the largest water and wastewater utilities in North America and abroad.
 The tool allows users to look at the aggregated (non-facility specific) data and analyze this data based on facility type, size, location, technology, and year.
 The newly added historical data allows users to see if certain innovations are tracking faster, slower, or as expected from the previous year’s survey.

-The tool has been updated with 2020 survey responses.'
+The tool has been updated with 2020 survey responses.

 Using the Tool